andersju/1600pr.sh/README.md

     ./1600pr.sh -d 23

-(This doesn't *remove* anything from `public/`, nor does it remove the original image stored in `images/`.)
+(This doesn't *remove* anything from `public/`, nor does it remove the original photo stored in `images/`.)

 How it works
 ------------
 Information about each post is stored in `_1600pr.dat`.
 It's a plaintext file where each line represents one post, in ascending order from oldest to newest.
 (To change the order, just move lines around and rebuild.)
-Each line has tab-separated values: image ID, date, filename, optional title.
+Each line has tab-separated values: photo ID, date, filename, optional title.

-The original image is copied to the non-public folder `images/`.
+The original photo is copied to the non-public folder `images/`.
 For each photo, a number of sizes are generated (unless you've opted not to) and put in `public/images/<id>/`.